MirisWisdom/Albumin/README.md

 The records file specifies each song's track number, starting time in the video, and the title of the track.

-For simplicity, create a text file containing the list of songs.
-Each line *must* comprise of the following attributes, in the given order:
+For simplicity, create a text file representing the album.
+The first two lines contain the album title and video source.

+Subsequent lines represent the tracks.
+Each *must* comprise of the following attributes, in the given order:

 1. Track number
 2. Starting time in the provided video